geochronicles/geochronicles-privacy/docs/privacy-policy.md

 ## Your Control

 You have full control over your data.
 Delete all app data by clearing the app's storage or uninstalling.
-After downloading offline maps once, you can use the app without any further network connections.
+Use offline maps to prevent any location-related data from being transmitted to external servers.
+After downloading offline maps once, you can use the app completely offline with no network connections.
+Note: External links in the app (e.g., to references in geocache descriptions) still require an internet connection.

 ## About This Project